Joyful, bright 13-yr-old 'jumps' to death from 4th floor of Navi Mumbai school

-Neighbours allege the Kalamboli school is withholding the complete CCTV footage from the boy’s parents and say someone seems to be following him in the portion of the video they have received; they said an FIR will be filed against the school management after all the rituals are complete
+Neighbours allege Kalamboli school is withholding complete CCTV footage from boy's parents, say someone seems to be following him in video they received; said an FIR will be filed against school management

 A 13-year-old jumped to his death from the fourth floor of his school building in Kalamboli around 7 am yesterday, leaving behind a host of unanswered questions.
 The boy’s school, where two cases of students being molested have been reported in as many years, has allegedly given his parents incomplete CCTV footage.